Roberto Firmino: Al Ahli

+Al Sadd

+On 24 July 2025, Firmino signed a two-year deal with Qatar Stars League club Al Sadd.
+He scored his first official goal for the club against Al-Gharafa in the 51st minute to double their lead.

 International career

 Firmino said that it was his "dream" to play in the national team though he had no "contact with national team manager Dunga".
 On 23 October 2014, Firmino received his first call up to Brazil national team for the friendly matches against Turkey and Austria.
 He commented, "I'm very happy about the nomination and would especially like to thank the team".
 He debuted in a 4–0 win over Turkey on 12 November, replacing fellow debutant Luiz Adriano for the last 17 minutes.
 Firmino scored his first goal six days later in the latter match, a 2–1 away win.

 In May 2015, Firmino was included in Brazil's 23-man squad for the 2015 Copa América to be held in Chile.
 On 21 June, he scored in a 2–1 defeat of Venezuela to qualify the Seleção for the knockout stage as Group C winners.

 In May 2018, he was named in Brazil's 23-man squad for the 2018 FIFA World Cup in Russia.
 On 2 July, Firmino scored Brazil's second goal in a 2–0 win over Mexico in the round of 16 having come on as a late substitute.

 In May 2019, Firmino was included in Brazil's 23-man squad for the 2019 Copa América.
 Firmino played all 90 minutes of the final against Peru as Brazil won 3–1 to lift their ninth Copa América title.

 In June 2021, Firmino was included in Brazil's squad for the 2021 Copa América on home soil.
 He made a substitute appearance in his nation's 1–0 defeat to rivals Argentina in the final on 10 July.

-Firmino was not included in Brazil's squad for the 2022 World Cup in Qatar.
+Firmino was controversially not included in Brazil's squad for the 2022 World Cup in Qatar.